2025 Eastbourne Open

-The 2025 Eastbourne Open (also known as the Lexus Eastbourne Open for sponsorship reasons) was a combined men's and women's tennis tournament played on outdoor grass courts.
+The 2025 Eastbourne Open, known as the Lexus Eastbourne Open (for sponsorship reasons) was a combined men's and women's tennis tournament played on outdoor grass courts.
 It was the 50th edition of the event for the women and the 14th edition for the men.
 The tournament was classified as a WTA 250 tournament on the 2025 WTA Tour (downgraded from WTA 500 status in previous years), and as an ATP 250 tournament on the 2025 ATP Tour.
 The tournament took place at the Devonshire Park Lawn Tennis Club in Eastbourne, United Kingdom between 23 and 28 June 2025.